 The meters screen displays different groups of level meters for various signal paths of the console, and is useful for quickly ascertaining if any channels need level adjustment.
-Since there are no parameters to adjust for the metering displays, none of the metering screens contain any "bottom-of-screen" controls that would normally be adjusted by the 6 rotary encoders.
+A Real Time Analyzer has also been added for frequency monitoring of various sources.